microsoft/fast/packages/web-components/fast-components/docs/api-report.md

 // @public
 export const MenuStyles: import("@microsoft/fast-element").ElementStyles;

+// Warning: (ae-internal-missing-underscore) The name "neutralContrastFill" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export const neutralContrastFill: SwatchFamilyResolver;

+// Warning: (ae-internal-missing-underscore) The name "neutralContrastFillActive" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export const neutralContrastFillActive: SwatchRecipe;

+// @public
+export const neutralContrastFillActiveBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;

+// @public
+export const neutralContrastFillFocusBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;

+// Warning: (ae-internal-missing-underscore) The name "neutralContrastFillHover" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export const neutralContrastFillHover: SwatchRecipe;

+// @public
+export const neutralContrastFillHoverBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;

+// Warning: (ae-internal-missing-underscore) The name "neutralContrastFillRest" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export const neutralContrastFillRest: SwatchRecipe;

+// @public
+export const neutralContrastFillRestBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;

+// @public
+export const neutralContrastForegroundRestBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;

 // Warning: (ae-internal-missing-underscore) The name "neutralDividerRest" should be prefixed with an underscore because the declaration is marked as @internal
 //